theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 ![Server-Settings](/img/content/yunio/Server-settings.png){:class="img-responsive" }

 ### Transport Layer Security

-Transport Layer Security (TLS) protocol encrypts data that is processed with yunIO.
+Transport Layer Security (TLS) protocol allows the user to communicate with the respective service in a secure way by encrypting the communication with that service (HTTPS).
-When TLS is enabled, access restrictions require accessing the web server through an HTTPS connection.
 This requires the installation of an X.509 certificate.
 For more information on TLS, see [Microsoft: Transport Layer Security Protocol](https://docs.microsoft.com/en-us/windows/win32/secauthn/transport-layer-security-protocol).

 #### Pick Certificate
-Click **[Pick Certificate]** and select an X.509 certificate from the list of available certificates.<br>
+Click **[Pick Certificate]** and select an X.509 certificate from the list of available certificates.
 If the certificate is not listed in the menu or in the Windows certificate store, install the X.509 certificate.

 {: .box-note }